DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/messagebus_consumers.md

 ## Description

-A datasource plugin is simply a `AbstractMessageBusConsumerPlugin` subclass designed to link hermes-client with any message bus.
+A messagebus consumer plugin is simply a `AbstractMessageBusConsumerPlugin` subclass designed to link hermes-client with any message bus.

 It requires methods to connect and disconnect to message bus, and to consume available events.